-- (a) A Member may move, without comment, the following motions at the conclusion of a speech of another Member; - (i) That the Council proceed to the next business; - (ii) That the question now be put; - (iii) That the debate now be adjourned; or - (iv) That the Council does now adjourn; or - (v) That the matter be referred to the Cabinet or a Committee(s) in accordance with the responsibility of functions and the defined terms of reference. - (b) On the seconding of which the Chairman shall, unless in their opinion the matter before the meeting has been insufficiently discussed, proceed as follows: - On a motion to proceed to the next business or to refer the matter to the Cabinet or a Committee(s): they shall first give the mover of the original motion a right of reply, and then put to the vote the motion to proceed to the next business or to refer the matter; - (ii) On a motion that the question now be put: they shall put to the vote the motion that the question now be put, and if it is passed then give the mover of the original motion their right of reply under Rule 16.8 above before putting their motion to the vote; - (iii) On a motion to adjourn the debate or the meeting: they shall put the adjournment motion to the vote without giving the mover of the original motion their right of reply on that occasion. - (c) A motion will be considered closed if, at the meeting of Cabinet or relevant Committee to which the motion was referred, it is agreed to support a motion in its original format, subject to the mover agreeing that referral back is not required.
-This prevents any unnecessary delay.
+- (a) A Member may move, without comment, the following motions at the conclusion of a speech of another Member; - (i) That the Council proceed to the next business; - (ii) That the question now be put; - (iii) That the debate now be adjourned; or - (iv) That the Council does now adjourn; or - (v) That the matter be referred to the Cabinet or a Committee(s) in accordance with the responsibility of functions and the defined terms of reference. - (b) On the seconding of which the Chairman shall, unless in their opinion the matter before the meeting has been insufficiently discussed, proceed as follows: - (i) On a motion to proceed to the next business or to refer the matter to the Cabinet or a Committee(s): they shall first give the seconder and the mover of the original motion their right of reply, under Rule 16.8 above, and then put to the vote the motion to proceed to the next business or to refer the matter; - (ii) On a motion that the question now be put: they shall put to the vote the motion that the question now be put, and if it is passed then the Chairman will give the seconder and the mover of the original motion their right of reply under Rule 16.8 above before putting their motion to the vote; - (iii) On a motion to adjourn the debate or the meeting: they shall put the adjournment motion to the vote without giving the seconder and the mover of the original motion their right of reply on that occasion.